 It’s also worth knowing that lenders are influenced by the factors surrounding your debt problem.
 It you can point to a specific event that caused the issue, such as redundancy or illness for example, they may be more open to offering a mortgage once you’ve been discharged from your Trust Deed.

 Scotland Debt Solutions works on behalf of Scottish residents, by offering professional guidance and practical assistance to escape the debt spiral.
-Call one of our four offices in Scotland to arrange an initial appointment free-of-charge.
+Call one of our five offices in Scotland to arrange an initial appointment free-of-charge.